-This post is a translation of "The design manual.
+This post is a translation of "The Manual design.
 The modern designer's guide to everything ", included in the September issue of the British magazine Computer Arts.

-There are 10 tips that can serve both designers and illustrators to enhance their portfolio.
+There are 10 tips that can serve both designers and illustrators to enhance your portfolio.
 I found it interesting so I decided to translate it for you.

 10 tips to improve your portfolio.

-Resist the temptation to put in your portfolio works old and irrelevant. to have only the best and most shocking.
-Do not forget this is a must.
-Portfolios need constant attention, you never know when a good agency or a good customer can look at your website.
+Resist the temptation to put in your portfolio ancient and irrelevant jobs. to have only the best and most shocking.
+Do not forget this, it's essential.
+Portfolios need constant attention, you never know when a good agent or a good client can be locked in your website.